jupyterlab/jupyterlab/README.md

 - Firefox 32+
 - Chrome 38+

-Note: "requirejs" must be included in a global context for Comm targets.
+Note: "requirejs" must be included in a global context (usually as a `<script>` tag) for Comm targets.

 Bundle for the Browser